sait-wbdv/sample-code/backend/npm/hello-npm/README.md

 # Activity: Initialize a new project and install nodemon
-The goal of this activity is to install nodemon as a "dev dependency" so we don't have to manually stop and restart our node app everytime we want to test changes.
+The goal of this activity is to install nodemon as a "dev dependency" so we don't have to manually stop and restart our node app every time we want to test changes.
 This is a dev dependency because we only need this functionality on our local machines while we develop our application.

 ## Prerequisites
 1. There is no `package.json` or `package-lock.json` file present in the project root directory.